 Online Website Malware Scanner

-If you're running a business website then having a regular online site malware scan will play a vital role in maintaining your website's security.
+If you're running a business website then having a regular online website malware scan will play a vital role in maintaining your website's security.
 To make the most of it, however, you need to combine it with other security measures.
 Here is what you need to know about Online Website Malware Scan.

 This may sound like stating the obvious but the key point to note is that your online site malware scan should actually be your last line of defense rather than your first.
 In other words, you should do everything possible to ensure that your online site malware scans always come back clear.